 27. >>> – BEAK

 If you wanted to sum up the latest release from trio BEAK> you only need to look at the album’s cover.
 What might seem a simple illustration to some, will stick out in the minds of BEAK fans.
-This cover has colour and the band have
+This cover has colour and the band have to add a little of the rainbow to their dark sound.

 Now fans of the project from former Portishead drummer Geoff Barrow needn’t worry too much, this isn’t the band’s kaleidoscopic break into mumble rap or anything.
 The LP is still firmly rooted in its dark, dank and disturbing niche but where previously the offered a claustrophobic attitude to musical spacing they’re now giving you a little light to see your shithole situation more clearly.
 A corker of an album from a band comfortable in their own skin.